 At 30 June 2016, one permanent SES employee was engaged under an employment agreement and one was engaged under a determination.

 The IGT’s remuneration package is determined by the Remuneration Tribunal.

 The Deputy IGT consults with employees on matters in the workplace.

 The format and content of the IGT office’s workplace and individual arrangements reflect government policy at the time of implementation.

 The IGT recruits staff based on merit and competency.
-The opportunity exists under the IGT Act to second staff to the office.
-The IGT also takes part in graduate development through secondee arrangements within the APS.
-During 2014–15, there was one such secondee.
+Opportunity exists under the IGT Act to second staff to the office.

 The IGT’s employment management policies reinforce the IGT’s commitment to staff learning and development.
 As well as providing internal agency staff training on a periodic basis where possible, the IGT financially supports individual staff members who wish to complete post-graduate courses or attend specific learning and development opportunities where appropriate.

 As mentioned in Part 1, the IGT has provided a considerable range of skills training for staff in this financial year to bolster the development and expansion of its complaints handling and broader review functions.

 Table 9 details the number of staff employed in the IGT office, by classification and gender.
 The IGT is a statutory appointee.
 All other staff are employed under the Public Service Act 1999 and are required to apply APS Values.